In this series, I dig a little deeper into the meaning of psychology-related terms. This week’s term is personal boundaries.

 One type of situation that I’ve always always found quite challenging is when something starts out reasonably, then there’s a series of gradual nudges that on their own don’t seem problematic, and then all of a sudden you wonder how the hell did we get here?
 It can be hard to figure out how to backpedal when there wasn’t one clear thing that was a boundary violation; it was more a sort of boundary creep.

-Boundaries in professional-client relationships (including therapist-client relationships) are a major topic deserving of a whole blog post, so I won’t get into that here.
+Boundary-setting and maintenance in professional-client relationships (including therapist-client relationships) is a major topic deserving of a whole blog post, so I won’t get into that here.

 While they may not always be feel-good in an immediate sense, boundaries are an important part of self-care to make sure that your own needs are getting attended to.

 Is boundary-setting something that you struggle with setting or maintaining?
 How would you characterize them—mostly flexible, rigid, or porous?

 PositivePsychology.com has links to a number of healthy boundaries worksheets.